Best Snow Guards for the New Generation of Synthetic Roofing Shingles

 Snow Guard Evolution from 1981-1985: Part 1

 Up until about 1980, my involvement with the hard roofing industry was primarily with the salvage, sales and distribution of “used roofing slate”.
-For those of you who are interested, you can read more about our history on the About Us page on the Alpine SnowGuards website.
-In the early 1980’s, my salvaged slate customers Keep reading . . .
+In the early 1980’s, my salvaged slate customers started calling to see if I’d be interested in installing the slate.
+The truth is, the thought had never occurred to me.
+I was happily Keep reading . . .

 From the Archives: Slate Roofing & Quality Control